PaulHBartley/mkproj/README.md

   <br>

 #### Result: a Python project folder ready for use.
-When `$ mkproj my-new-python-project` finishes, we will have a local folder called `my-new-python-project` with
+When `$ mkproj my-new-python-project` finishes, we will have a local folder with
    - an activated Python virtual environment (if we so choose)
    - an initalized local Git repository ""
    - a remote repository on GitHub ""